Constitution of Student Government Association

 3. The appointed officers of the Student Government Association shall be the following:

-4. These ten positions collectively constitute the Executive Committee of the SGA.
+These thirteen positions collectively constitute the Executive Board of the SGA.

 Elections

 An Election Committee shall be formed each year to facilitate and oversee the election process.
-This committee shall be co-chaired by the Assistant Director of Student Affairs and the First Vice-President of SGA (or designee if seeking office) and shall consist of the following membership: two SGA General Assembly members, one Regional Center representative, one Phi Theta Kappa Executive Board member, one Vanguard editorial board member, and preferably one faculty member.
+This committee shall be co-chaired by the Leadership Programs Director/Coordinator of the Student Leadership and Involvement Center or his/her designee and the First Vice-President of SGA (or designee if seeking office) and shall consist of the following membership: two SGA General Assembly members, one Regional Center representative and two members of the student body.
 The SGA Advisor will serve as a consultant to this Committee.
 No student member of this committee may seek office while serving as a committee member.

 It will be the purpose of the Election Committee to establish election proceedings, policies affecting candidates, rules and regulations.
 All interpretation of said policies and SGA Constitutional challenges will be handled by this Committee.
 Additionally, this Committee will oversee budget and distribution of monies, determine dates and times of election proceedings and all other aspects of election process.

-1. An election for the offices of President, First Vice-President, and Second Vice-President shall be held before the 12th week of the Spring Semester of each academic year.
+1. An election for the offices of President, First Vice-President, Second Vice-President, Senator - Northeast Regional Center, Senator - Northwest Regional Center, Senator - West Regional Center, three (3) Senators-at-Large Main Campus and one (1) Senator-at-Large Regional Centers shall be held before the 12th week of the Spring Semester of each academic year.
 Nominations must be submitted to the Elections Committee no later than four weeks prior to the announced date of the election.

 1. must be a currently enrolled student;